-The scrutiny function is delivered through the Place and Corporate and Wellbeing Overview and Scrutiny Committees.
+The scrutiny function is delivered through four overview and scrutiny committees:

 The main aim of scrutiny is to act as a 'critical friend' to the Cabinet and other decision makers in order to promote better services, policies and decisions.
 Working in a similar way to parliamentary select committees, scrutiny involves councillors who are not in the cabinet.